Gold extends losses to third day as oil slumps

 The metal has lost over 1 percent for the week, snapping a three-week rally.

-The dollar index held firm, having made notable gains versus oil-related currencies, the Canadian dollar and Norwegian crown in the previous session.
+The dollar index gained, having made notable gains versus oil-related currencies, the Canadian dollar and Norwegian crown in the previous session.

 "Gold sympathized with oil but I think there is a limit to the downward slide and we might hold $1,180 for now," said a trader in Tokyo, adding that the market was also eyeing the Swiss vote on central bank reserves on Sunday.